abdxxw/RITAL/README.md

-# RITAL : Information Retreival and Automatic Language Processing
+# RITAL : Information Retrieval and Automatic Language Processing

-This repository contains the practical work done as part of the RITAL course at Sorbonne University.²
+This repository contains the practical work done as part of the RITAL course at Sorbonne University.